 - Human resources

 - Accounting and bookkeeping

 Although the specific course titles and descriptions vary depending on the institution, the following list details some of the courses students pursuing an online MBA in supply chain management can expect to take.

 - Organizational Behaviors: Students in this course learn how organizations are structured and how the specific roles in a typical organization work together to ensure the company runs as it should.
 Students in this course are also taught the skills they need to manage teams effectively and ethically.

 - Forecasting Demand: Students learn to obtain and analyze data to forecast upcoming trends and predict the demand for specific goods and/or services.
-They’re also taught how to procure goods and ensure that high levels of demand are met with adequate supply and how to effectively control damaging situations that occur when demand is high and supply is low.
+They’re also taught how to procure goods and ensure that high levels of demand are met with adequate supply and how to control damaging situations that occur when demand is high effectively and supply is low.

-- Supply Chain Systems and Technologies: This course helps students understand common technologies and tools they are likely to encounter throughout their career.
+- Supply Chain Systems and Technologies: This course helps students understand common technologies and tools they are likely to encounter throughout their careers.
 It trains students on the use of common supply chain management software programs.

 - Transportation Management: Students learn national and international laws that exist to regulate the transport of goods both domestically and internationally, as well as the safest way to store and transport different types of goods.
 Additionally, students are taught the most effective way to schedule transportation and how to manage unexpected delays.

 What Unique Career Paths Can I Pursue With an MBA Program Specializing in Supply Chain Management?

 Graduates of online MBA programs in supply chain management have various options when it comes to career choices.
 Graduates of this program have a unique insight into the importance of business relations and have the training required to reduce supply chain costs.